Lowercase in general references.

 One word, no hyphen.
 Same as universitywide, citywide, etc.

 In general, avoid unnecessary capitals.
+Common nouns and informal forms of official names are not capitalized.
+Capitalize only the official and complete names of colleges, schools, departments, divisions, offices and official campus bodies.
+Do not capitalize informal and shortened versions of official names.
 Basic principles include capitalizing for proper nouns, proper names, derivatives, compositions, titles and abbreviations.
 See a dictionary or AP Stylebook for specific entries.

 See Centrex for proper names of centers.
 Some are “Center of ...”, we have “Centers on ...”